ArieHein/terraform-train/azure/TF4/readme.md

 We added support to environments, we have split the resources to modules and we have seen how to use local scoped variables and how to use the output of scripts as input for other modules.

-It is essential that you familiarize yourselves with Terraform Modules and how it simplifies reusability and more organized way to write terraform scripts, especially at scale.
+It is essential that you familiarize yourselves with Terraform Modules and how it simplifies reusability and more organized way to write Terraform scripts, especially at scale.
 To read a great deal more about modules, view: <https://developer.hashicorp.com/terraform/language/modules>

 One aspect that is slightly more advanced is stacks / components.
 As mentioned at the start, these are not Terraform concepts, rather a potential layer of abstraction we can create on top of what we learned earlier.